-The objective is to develop a full value-chain in Europe to produce sustainable Synthetic Paraffinic Kerosene (SPK) at a large enough scale to allow to test its use in existing logistic infrastructures and in normal flight operations in Europe.In addition, according to the objectives set by the European Advanced Biofuels Flight Path and the SWAFEA study recommendations, it also represents an instrument to coordinate efforts and use complementarities between European Initiatives on sustainable aviation fuels.
+The objective is to develop a full value-chain in Europe to produce sustainable Synthetic Paraffinic Kerosene (SPK) at a large enough scale to allow testing in existing logistic infrastructures and in normal flight operations in Europe.In addition, according to the objectives set by the European Advanced Biofuels Flight Path and the SWAFEA study recommendations, it also represents an instrument to coordinate efforts and use complementarities between European Initiatives on sustainable aviation fuels.

-Being the first collaborative project of its kind in the EU, ITAKA will link supply and demand by establishing a relationship under guaranteed conditions between feedstock growers, biofuel producers, distributors and final users.
-Therefore, ITAKA will address challenges in two main areas:
+As the first-of-its-kind project in the European Union, ITAKA will link supply and demand by establishing commercial relationships under guaranteed conditions among feedstock growers, biofuel producers, distributors and end-users.

 ITAKA project work plan relies on the following Work Breakdown Structure (WBS).